 Instructions

 - Combine shortening, brown sugar, milk and vanilla in large bowl.
 Beat at medium speed of electric mixer until well blended.
-Beat in egg and chocolate hazelnut flavored spread (I did this all with a spoon -- no mixer).
+Beat in egg and chocolate hazelnut flavored spread.

-- Combine flour, salt and baking soda.
-Mix into shortening mixture until just blended.
-Stir in chocolate chips and nuts.
+- Combine flour, salt and baking soda and add to mixing bowl.
+Stir until fully blended, then stir in chocolate chips and nuts.

 - Drop by rounded measuring tablespoonfuls 3 inches apart onto baking sheets.